kursadsahin0/KursatSahin/README.md

 I'm looking for a Java Developer position.

-✅ I'm junior developer for Java,JavaScript,Microsoft SQL, C#.

-✅ I'm mid-level developer  for HTML, CSS, Bootstrap.
+✅ I’m interested in Java programming language since second year of the university.
+I started to develop Project with Java.

+💭 I develope myself in terms of research, self-motivation and acquiring different abilities.

- I’m currently learning  Flutter and dart.
+✅ I’m currently learning  Flutter and dart.

+✅ I’m a team player, willing to be trained for growth.

+✅ I’m believe that everyday is a new start.

 🎓 🌿 I graduated from Bartın University Management information system

-💭 I developed myself in terms of research, self-motivation, entrepreneurship and acquiring different abilities.